haewons-tanzu/haewons-tanzu.github.io/_posts/2021-05-27-harbor-installation.md

 categories: [TKG, Harbor, Docker]
 ---

-## Goal
-A private registry is required to install TKG in an air-gapped environment.
-This is written to use the Harbor as a private registry for installing TKG in an air-gapped environment.

 ## Environment
 - Docker: 20.10.2
 - Docmer Compose: 1.29.2
 - Harbor: Spring Boot 2.3.1
 - VMWare Tanzu Kubernetes Grid 1.3.1
 - OS: Ubuntu 18.04.5 LTS

+A private registry is required to install TKG in an air-gapped environment.
+This is written to use the Harbor as a private registry for installing TKG in an air-gapped environment.

 ## Preparation
 Before installing Harbor, we need to install Docker and Docker Compose.